 These are the parties that we share information with:

-- Hubspot (US with EU data hosting) – CRM and support
+- Hubspot (US with EU data hosting) – CRM, support portal, website hosting

 - Microsoft Azure (EU) – application hosting

 - Microsoft Office365 (EU) – collaboration and emails

 - Thinkific (Canada) – Continuous Personal Development

 - Zoom (US) – Remote training, telephony

 - Wonde and Groupcall - at our customer's choice we facilitate a data pull of staff data (email, names) from the data broker into GDPRiS.

 - Zendesk (US) – the support portal (being retired)

 - Siteground (EU) - website hosting